 Congregations and Institutions are not permitted to contact candidates directly prior to interview week.
 This includes all phone, email, and social media contacts.
 This allows for a level playing field for everyone.

 At the request of synagogues, we have two “blackout” periods in the placement process for graduating rabbis.
 These blackout periods afford search committees the time to consider candidates and include stakeholders in their communities without feeling that they must act immediately in order to avoid losing candidates.
-The blackout periods described below are designed in response to the feedback of congregations and institutions and are intended to make it easier for congregations to interview candidates in a thoughtful and reflective way, without feeling that decisions must be made on the first day or the first hour of the process.
+The blackout periods described below are designed in response to the feedback of congregations and are intended to make it easier for congregations and institutions to interview candidates in a thoughtful and reflective way, without feeling that decisions must be made on the first day or the first hour of the process.

 The first blackout period is BEFORE Interview Week commences.

 After the initial meetings during Interview Week, congregations and candidates are not permitted to contact each other until Sunday, February 16th, 2020 at 7 PM (ET) regarding visits.
 They are however allowed to conduct additional Skype interviews and contact references.
 Starting Sunday, February 16th, congregations and institutions may begin to offer invitations to graduating rabbis for an on-site visit to the congregation.
 This is the second blackout period.

 Congregations and Institutions may invite candidates to visit their community on a weekday or Shabbat any time between February 16th and March 23rd, 2020.

 Starting on Monday, March 23rd, 2020 at 7 PM ET, congregations and institutions may begin to offer positions to graduating rabbis.

 It is likely that a number of congregations and institutions will continue to interview after March 27th but these guidelines provide some breathing room during the first exciting month following the initial Interview Week meetings.